molbal/Eve-Copilot/README.md

 ## Cache scheme
 - Eve ESI access tokens (each valid for 20m) are cached.
 - Ongoing chats "session" variables are also cached

+## Wishes, bugs, contact

+You can talk to me on Twitter (@veetor_in_eve) or open an issue here.
+If you find a security vulnerability please don't use the issue tracker but send me a mail at veetor@outlook.com.